Mery Rose

 precise, and light flight providing maximum control over the landing zone..

-"My first skydive opened up a world of possibilities in my mind,
+"My first skydive opened up a world of possibilities in

-allowing me to get anything I want."
+my mind, allowing me to achieve anything I want."

 — Mery Rose